-- a. failing to sufficiently disclose that JUUL's products contain nicotine; - b. failing to sufficiently disclose that JUUL's nicotine salt formulation delivers extremely potent doses of nicotine; - c. failing to sufficiently disclose that JUUL's products contain a higher nicotine content than cigarettes and other e-cigarettes; - d. failing to sufficiently disclose that JUUL's products enable users to become addicted quicker to nicotine than with cigarettes and other e-cigarettes; - e. failing to sufficiently disclose that JUUL's chemical formula is less harsh than cigarettes and other e-cigarettes so the user, especially those who are inexperienced, can vape at a higher volume and frequency; - f. failing to sufficiently disclose that JUUL's chemical formula is absorbed more efficiently and rapidly into the bloodstream than cigarettes and other ecigarettes; - g. failing to sufficiently disclose the harmful chemicals contained in JUUL's products; - h. failing to sufficiently disclose the adverse health effects of using JUUL's products; - i. failing to sufficiently disclose that it was aware that youth were a primary consumer of its products; - j. failing to sufficiently disclose that it was aware that children were purchasing its products through its website; - k. failing to sufficiently disclose that JUUL was not compliant with Minnesota law with respect to its online sales of its e-cigarette products to underage Minnesotans: - 1. failing to sufficiently disclose the lack of evidence supporting JUUL as an effective method to quit smoking cigarettes; - m. failing to sufficiently disclose that non-smokers who use JUUL products have a significant likelihood of later using traditional cigarettes; - n. failing to sufficiently disclose that shipments of its products had been
+- a. failing to sufficiently disclose that JUUL's products contain nicotine; - b. failing to sufficiently disclose that JUUL's nicotine salt formulation delivers extremely potent doses of nicotine; - c. failing to sufficiently disclose that JUUL's products contain a higher nicotine content than cigarettes and other e-cigarettes; - d. failing to sufficiently disclose that JUUL's products enable users to become addicted quicker to nicotine than with cigarettes and other e-cigarettes; - e. failing to sufficiently disclose that JUUL's chemical formula is less harsh than cigarettes and other e-cigarettes so the user, especially those who are inexperienced, can vape at a higher volume and frequency; - f. failing to sufficiently disclose that JUUL's chemical formula is absorbed more efficiently and rapidly into the bloodstream than cigarettes and other ecigarettes; - g. failing to sufficiently disclose the harmful chemicals contained in JUUL's products; - h. failing to sufficiently disclose the adverse health effects of using JUUL's products; - i. failing to sufficiently disclose that they were aware that youth were a primary consumer of JUUL's products; - j. failing to sufficiently disclose that they were aware that children were purchasing JUUL's products through its website; - k. failing to sufficiently disclose that JUUL was not compliant with Minnesota law with respect to its online sales of its e-cigarette products to underage Minnesotans; - l. failing to sufficiently disclose the lack of evidence supporting JUUL as an effective method to quit smoking cigarettes; - m. failing to sufficiently disclose that non-smokers who use JUUL's products have a significant likelihood of later using traditional cigarettes; - n. failing to sufficiently disclose that shipments of JUUL's products had been contaminated and sold to consumers; and - o. failing to sufficiently disclose that JUUL's products may be altered or modified, which can potentially cause further harm. - 328.
+Additionally, Altria Defendants, acting individually and in concert, knowingly lent encouragement, substantial assistance, and otherwise aided and abetted, ratified, commanded, and advised each other and JUUL with respect to these wrongful, fraudulent, tortious acts, deceptions, frauds, and omissions.
+At all times, the Altria Defendants were aware that these wrongful and tortious acts were in fact unlawful and tortious.

-- contaminated and sold to consumers; and - o. failing to sufficiently disclose that its products may be altered or modified, which can potentially cause further harm. - 225.
-Given the nature and quality of the representations JUUL made, the actual and special knowledge it had, and the other circumstances described in this Complaint, JUUL had a duty to sufficiently disclose all material facts to potential customers in connection with its marketing and sale of its e-cigarette products to Minnesotans.
-However, the company failed to disclose this material information in violation of Minnesota Statutes, section 325F.69, subd.
-1. - 226.
-Due to the deceptive and fraudulent conduct, representations, and material omissions described in this Complaint, Minnesotans, including children and young adults, have made payments to JUUL for goods and services that they otherwise would not have purchased thereby causing them harm.
-JUUL has created a public health epidemic and a public nuisance in Minnesota, all while enriching itself. - 227.
-There is a causal nexus between JUUL's deceptive and fraudulent conduct, representations, and material omissions described in this Complaint and the harm incurred by the State and its residents. - 228.
-JUUL's conduct, practices, actions, and material omissions described in this Complaint constitute multiple, separate violations of Minnesota Statutes, section 325F.69.
+- 329. Given the nature and quality of the representations Defendants made, the actual and special knowledge they had, and the other circumstances described in this Complaint, Defendants had a duty to sufficiently disclose all material facts to potential customers in connection with their marketing and sale of JUUL's e-cigarette products to Minnesotans.
+However, Defendants failed to disclose this material information in violation of Minnesota Statutes, section 325F.69, subd.
+1. - 330.
+Due to the deceptive and fraudulent conduct, representations, and material omissions described in this Complaint, Minnesotans, including children and young adults, have made payments to Defendants, directly or indirectly, for goods and services that they otherwise would not have purchased thereby causing them harm.
+Defendants have created a public health epidemic and a public nuisance in Minnesota, all while enriching itself. - 331.
+There is a causal nexus between Defendants' deceptive and fraudulent conduct, representations, and material omissions described in this Complaint and the harm incurred by the State and its residents. - 332.
+Defendants' conduct, practices, actions, and material omissions described in this Complaint constitute multiple, separate violations of Minnesota Statutes, section 325F.69.

-COUNT II: DECEPTIVE TRADE PRACTICES
+COUNT II: DECEPTIVE TRADE PRACTICES (All Defendants)

-- 229. The State realleges and incorporates by reference the foregoing allegations as if fully set forth herein. - 230.
-Minnesota Statutes, section 325D.44, subdivision 1, reads in pertinent part:
+333. The State realleges and incorporates by reference the foregoing allegations as if fully set forth herein.

+334. Minnesota Statutes, section 325D.44, subdivision 1, reads in pertinent part: